UN-OCHA/unocha-microsite-hictf/README.md

 ### Deploying

+## Content changes

+Simple content changes can be made directly to the HTML and Markdown files in GitHub, any changes committed to the master branch will be deployed automatically to the live site.

+## Styling / layout changes

 1. Compile the front end resources (Grunt is used for this instead of the standard Jekyll way).
 ```
 grunt